6 HIV-associated infections

 Cryptococcus is an important cause of meningitis in patients with advanced HIV infection.

 - Cryptococcus may also cause a disseminated infection which involves other organs such as the lungs and skin.

 6-24 How is cryptococcal meningitis diagnosed?

-It presents with the clinical signs of meningitis, i.e. fever, headache, nausea and vomiting, neck stiffness, confusion and drowsiness.
+It presents with the clinical signs of meningitis that may range from mild to severe, i.e. fever, headache, nausea and vomiting, neck stiffness, confusion and drowsiness.

 The diagnosis is confirmed by examining the cerebrospinal fluid (CSF) obtained by lumbar puncture.
 The diagnostic tests on the CSF are:

 - Indian ink stain

 - Cryptococcal antigen

 - CSF chemistry may be normal or only mildly abnormal early in the infection.
 The Indian ink stain is not very sensitive while culture takes weeks.
 The antigen test in both CSF and serum is very sensitive for cryptococcal meningitis.